 There are several related academic disciplines in the field of mass communication.
-Since these disciplines employ different methods of gathering, testing, and presenting research evidence, most of our students specialize in one or, at most, two of these disciplines, combining courses and seminars in the School of Journalism and Mass Communication and the Department of Life Sciences Communication with complementary work in related departments.
+Since these disciplines employ different methods of gathering, testing, and presenting research evidence, most of our students specialize in one or, at most, two of these disciplines, combining courses and seminars in the School of Journalism and Mass Communication with complementary work in related departments.
 Since many specialized disciplines can be applied to the study of mass communication, each doctoral student is expected to put together a combination of courses, seminars and committee members that compose a sensible -- even though unique -- whole.

-The interdisciplinary nature of the Wisconsin Ph.D. in mass communications is a unique strength.
+The interdisciplinary nature of the Wisconsin Ph.D. in Mass Communications is a unique strength.
 In addition to the quality of mass communication faculty, many UW-Madison departments in related areas are also rated highly by the National Research Council's ranking of doctoral programs.
-Students of mass communications at Wisconsin enjoy unique breadth and depth of faculty expertise, regardless of their chosen concentration.
+Ph.D. students in our program at Wisconsin enjoy unique breadth and depth of faculty expertise, regardless of their chosen concentration.